MichaelCurrin/workflow-builder/index.md

       push:
         branches: main
   ```
 - `main.yml` - Triggered on a commit or push to your main branch or any branch with a Pull Request.
-Ignores doc changes.
+Ignore changes to markdown files (docs).
+    ```yaml
+    on:
+      push:
+        branches: main
+        paths-ignore:
+          - "**.md"

+      pull_request:
+        branches: main
+        paths-ignore:
+          - "**.md"
+    ```
+- `main.yml` - Similar to above but still watches for changes in markdown files outside the `docs` directory.
+Such as if you have a static site with markdown content in the root of the repo.
     ```yaml
     on:
       push: